 Residency and workshop programs require a planning session with the artist and at least one teacher from the participating grade level(s).
+It is vitally important to the success of a program to complete such a meeting.
 Depending on the program needs, the planning session can involve face-to-face meeting(s), email correspondence, phone conversation(s), or a combination of the above.
 The artist and teacher(s) should discuss and define in writing:

 - Program goals & outcomes: e.g., what is the big idea; how will students benefit from the program; what are the expected changes in skills, attitudes, behaviors, knowledge?

 - Program activities: e.g., what will students do; what will student participation look like?

 - Classroom management: e.g., how are expectations of students conveyed; what school-wide or classroom-specific mechanisms for behavior management can the artist implement?

 Even if a school has worked with an artist in the past, planning is important because new teachers, students, curriculum standards, and/or a new program may impact success.

 If an event will include students with special needs, advise the artist in advance so that he/she can plan appropriately.

 Review Technical and Space Needs